-It can be a challenging and fairly unsettling experience commencing work in a regional hospital if most of your prior exposure has been in a stand alone tertiary children’s hospital.
-The majority (80%) of urgent recalls to regional hospitals are neonatal, and at times you will be the only person present in the entire hospital with that skill set, so make sure you have done a decent length stint in NICU at registrar level before your rotation.
+It can be a challenging and fairly unsettling experience starting work in a regional hospital if most of your prior exposure has been in a standalone tertiary children’s hospital.
+The majority of urgent recalls to regional hospitals are neonatal, and at times you will be the only person present in the entire hospital with that skill set, so make sure you have done a decent length stint in NICU at registrar level before your rotation.

 Ensure your offsite login for CIAP or the Clinicians Health Channel is working.
 This is a great resource for checking guidelines, drug doses and “Up To Date” when giving advice over the phone.

 The age range of patients attending the average Level 4 mixed ED will vary from 2 weeks to 102 years.
 This does mean that approaches that may be standard practice in a Children’s Hospital ED (e.g. septic work up/LP in a febrile 3-week-old infant) is outside the skill set of many ED staff, including consultants.
 It is absolutely unhelpful to be critical of the situation.
 Productively engage with the department and assist them with areas of challenging paediatric care, particularly neonates.
 The quid pro quo of gaining their respect and affection will make your life much easier.

 In tertiary hospitals you can often get help straightaway e.g. from PICU.
 Out here you are the help, so it can be challenging.
 Familiarise yourself with available local resources – for example, the local anaesthetist will normally have enough paediatric experience to expertly secure an airway.
 Your consultant will be a great resource when things get sticky!